 Sugar Sand Park has everything you need to keep a family busy.
 Carousel?
 Check.
 Nature trails?
 Check.
 Playground?
 Yep, it's got that, too.
-Play hide and seek while dodging sprinklers at the awesome Science Playground.
-There are so many winding tunnels that it's easy to find a secret spot!
+Play hide and seek while dodging sprinklers at the awesome, underwater-themed Science Playground, where a giant face watches over you as you play.
+There are so many winding tunnels in the intricate climbing structures that it's easy to find a secret spot!

 Catch a show at the Willow Theatre or learn how to build an electric car at the Children's Science Explorium.
 The park even boasts a community center and gym.
 We promise, no kid has ever uttered the dreaded phrase, "I'm bored" while running around Sugar Sand Park.
 It truly is one of the best places to visit with a family in Boca.

 With 132 acres to explore, you're going to want to spend a considerable amount of time here, so be sure to pack a picnic and loads of sunscreen.
 The park has pavilions and grills on offer, so plan your meal accordingly.